 Choosing the right wallpaper for any room in your home can be a difficult task.
 Get it right and you’ll instantly transform the look and feel of your space.
 Get it wrong and your room can end up feeling smaller, darker or more cluttered.
 Our handy wallpaper buying guide will take you through the important things you should consider before buying new wallpaper.
 And with over 300 styles of wallpaper to choose from online, you’re sure to nail your new interior look in no time.

 Perhaps the most important step will be choosing a colour scheme for your room.
-If you’re starting with a completely blank canvas and need some inspiration, our room visualiser tool is really helpful.
 Darker colours will add style and sophistication to a room; perfect for dining rooms, whereas lighter colours will add a sense of space, making them the ideal choice for hallways.
 You can find lots of advice on choosing the right colour for your room on our blog here.
-For a bedroom, we love the soft, romantic tones of purple and pink wallpaper.
-For a touch of glamour in the dining room, why not experiment with dramatic grey and black wallpaper on a feature wall?
+For a bedroom, we love the soft, romantic tones of purple or pink wallpaper.
+For a touch of glamour in the dining room, why not experiment with dramatic black or grey wallpaper on a feature wall?

 Plain or patterned?